ashwga/kanfu-conlang/conlang.md

 Suffix “-(a)no” – undefined/other.

 ## Plural/Singular
-Plural is defined by having “x(a)-” prefix.
+Plural is defined by adding “x(a)-” prefix.

 ## Possessives
 To use possessives add "(a)n(a)" before root (after plural prefix)